brandung/capitan/README.md

  * **Handles:** They handle global events like window resize or scroll events inside the document

 # Annotations
-The following annotation can be used as a marker or to run additional actions within a task.
+The following annotation are used as a marker for additional actions within a task.

+**IMPORTANT:** Never delete one of these annotations.

 Annotation | File type | Connected task | Description
 ------------ | ------------- | ------------ | -------------